This site uses cookies: Find out more

 During this time, she raised her children and worked in several other jobs outside of the music industry.

-Further biographical information is available through excellent resources here and in an article in The Guardian from last year, which details the traumatic break-up of her marriage to Huthchings and the subsequent loss of her singing voice.
+Further biographical information is available on her website and in an article in The Guardian from last year, which details the traumatic break-up of her marriage to Huthchings and the subsequent loss of her singing voice.

 Music revival